-Truth is, you already know enough about marketing to make money being a marketing consultant.
+Truth is, you already know enough about marketing (or your specialty) to make money being a consultant.
 Doug did, when he contacted me.
 He had plenty of marketing experience, a professional looking website and, over the past year, a client or two.
 Enough to tell his friends he was a marketing consultant, but not enough to make a business out of it.

 The hard part is making a business out of it.
 Isn’t it!
 If you aren’t a consultant yet, making a business out of it IS the hard part.

-Attracting prospects (enough prospects, not the occasional new client).
+- Attracting prospects (enough prospects, not the occasional referral).

 Doug wanted to know if I was making any money (I am), if I’d hold back the “really important information” (I don’t) and why I’m helping other consultants compete with me.
 Regarding this last question, there is a ton of business out there for all of us.
 A ton.
 I’m not worried about you taking money out of my pocket.
-I invite you to use Google’s Keyword Tool and check last month’s search volume on marketing consultant or the other related search queries.
-There is a ton of business out there for all of us.
-A ton.
+I invite you to use Google’s Keyword Tool and check last month’s search volume on “marketing consultant” or the other related search queries.

 First, you should understand I’m a full-time marketing consultant.
-I do the things every day I’ll teach you to do; you’ll learn what works in today’s economy.
+I do the things every day I’ll teach you to do.
 I am not one of those guys who makes a living teaching how to be a consultant (who stopped consulting years ago).
 Second, I do just fine as a marketing consultant; whether you hire me or not won’t affect my lifestyle.
 (No pressure or hard-sell here.)

 And one more thing.
 I’m not interested in teaching you how to be a marketing consultant like me.
 You have a set of experiences and a sensibility that you need to bring to your clients.
 That’s how they’ll be successful and how you will as well.
 We (yes, we, you’ll do plenty of the work) need to find that for you.
 That’s the goal.

-That email at right, by the way, is from Doug.
-The date of the email is four months after he started with me.
-At about two-and-a-half months he closed his first client using the prospecting methods I taught him and we installed.
+That email at right, by the way, is from Doug four months after he started with me.
+At about two-and-a-half months he closed his first client using the prospecting methods I taught him and helped him start using.

 Here’s Doug 18 months later:

-If what I’m saying doesn’t feel right for you, keep looking for that thing or person that does.
+If what I’m saying doesn’t feel right for you, find that thing or person that does.
 Being a marketing consultant is a great gig.
 I feel privileged to have found something 30+ years ago that gives me this level of freedom, money and satisfaction.
 I wish the same for you.

-PS I’m also a great resource once the prospecting methods we put in place start generating clients.
+PS I’m also a great resource for project advice once the prospecting methods we put in place start generating clients.